haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 ### Putting it all together

 Starting up a pool locally or on a remote node is just a matter of using `spawn` or `spawnLocal` with `simplePool`.
-The second argument should specify the type of results, e.g.,
+The second argument should add specificity to the type of results the process definition operates on, e.g.,

 {% highlight haskell %}
 let s' = poolServer :: ProcessDefinition (Pool String)